storesafe/cordova-sqlite-storage/README.md

 **NOTICE:** This plugin is only supported with the Cordova CLI.
 This plugin is *not* supported with other Cordova/PhoneGap systems such as PhoneGap CLI, PhoneGap Build, Plugman, Intel XDK, Webstorm, etc.

-## Browser platform usage notes
+### Alternative browser platform usage notes

-As stated above the browser platform will supported with features such as numbered parameters using [kripken / sql.js](https://github.com/kripken/sql.js) (see [litehelpers/Cordova-sqlite-storage#576](https://github.com/litehelpers/Cordova-sqlite-storage/pull/576)) in the near future.
-Alternative solutions for now, with features such as numbered paramters (`?1`, `?2`, etc.) missing:
+As stated above the browser platform is now supported with features such as numbered parameters now working using [kripken / sql.js](https://github.com/kripken/sql.js), with no actual persistence.

+Here are some alternative solutions that do support persistence, with features such as numbered paramters (`?1`, `?2`, etc.) missing:

 1. Use [brodybits / sql-promise-helper](https://github.com/brodybits/sql-promise-helper) as described in [brodybits/sql-promise-helper#4](https://github.com/brodybits/sql-promise-helper/issues/4)
 2. Mocking on Ionic Native is possible as described in <https://www.techiediaries.com/mocking-native-sqlite-plugin/> and <https://medium.com/@tintin301/ionic-sqlite-storage-setting-up-for-browser-development-and-testing-67c0f17fc7af>